pallets/flask/docs/design.rst

 similar to WSGI.
 Just that it's called Rack there, but besides that it looks very much like a WSGI rendition for Ruby.
-But nearly all applications in Ruby land do not work with Rack directly, but on top of a lirbary with the same name.
+But nearly all applications in Ruby land do not work with Rack directly, but on top of a library with the same name.
 This Rack library has two equivalents in
 Python: WebOb (formerly Paste) and Werkzeug.
-Paste is still around but from my understanding it's sortof deprecated in favour of WebOb.
+Paste is still around but from my understanding it's sort of deprecated in favour of WebOb.
 The development of WebOb and Werkzeug started side by side with similar ideas in mind: be a good implementation of WSGI for other applications to take advantage.